INSIDE: How to Sew the Perfect Quilting Seam Allowance.

 - Mark a line on your sewing machine bed with a fine point Sharpie.

-- I really like these Seam Guides because they easily remove and can be used over and over. (affiliate)
+- Use these Seam Guides because they easily remove and can be used over and over.

 Whichever method you choose will work as long as you place the guide in front of the feed dogs.
 This prevents the seam guide from interfering with the feed dogs when you’re sewing.